Location: Harkins Hall 310

 Students are able to take an extra course free of charge with the permission of the Student Success Center on a space-available basis.
 These courses may not be used to advance a student’s status without the approval of the Committee on Academic Status.

-Juniors and seniors may, with sufficient academic justification and the expressed written consent of the Student Success Center, elect to take a maximum of one course per semester at another accredited institution of higher education with which Providence College has a cross-enrollment agreement (i.e., CCRI, RIC, and URI).
+Juniors and seniors may, with sufficient academic justification and the expressed written consent of the appropriate school dean or designee, elect to take a maximum of one course per semester at another accredited institution of higher education with which Providence College has a cross-enrollment agreement (i.e., CCRI, RIC, and URI).
 This option may be exercised only under the following conditions:

 - The total credit hours accumulated per semester normally shall not exceed eighteen (18).